SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 for responding to multiple potential states.

-In its simplest form, a ``switch`` statement compares a value against one or more values of the same type:
+In its simplest form, a ``switch`` statement compares a value against one or more values of the same type.

 .. syntax-outline::